 How do OKRs scale to an 80,000 employee company?
 Asking for a friend. ;)

 This process most likely will not happen flawlessly and it certainly will not happen overnight — be patient with yourselves!
 Only layer in new levels of OKRs when it feels natural and right.
-It’s easy to look at massive companies like Google who use OKRs so lithely and efficiently and ask yourself “how on earth did they do it?”
+It’s easy to look at massive companies like Google who use OKRs so lithely and ask yourself, “How on earth did they do it?”
 Well, remember, John Doerr introduced OKRs to Google when just 20 people were working there.
+The process takes time to mature.
 Rome wasn’t built in a day, and neither is an efficient large-scale structure of OKRs.

 -Billy from the What Matters team